gemcloud/GemScott.me/_pages/scott/scottPages/personal.md

 ### Personal Information

 Hi, I'm Scott Tiger.
-I'm 30 years old, living in USA.
+I'm 30 years old, living in Meta.
 I'm a professional Full Stact Developer, currently working at The Mars.

 In general I really love to travel.
 My favourite kind of holiday is a roadtrip with a campervan, doing lots of hikes in nature and going for a swim in the sea at the end of the day!